forestryio-templates/hugo-boilerplate/README.md

 All build source and destination paths can be configured from `gulp.config.js`.

 ## Hugo
 The build commands for Hugp can be configured from `gulp.config.js`.
 Build commands are set based on the `NODE_ENV` environment variable.
+You can optionally load different args using the `HUGO_ARGS` environment variable.

 Four options are available:
 - `default`: the default build commands that are always run
 - `development`: additional build commands for the development server
+- `preview`: additional build commands for a production development server
-- `production`: additional build commands for production builds and preview server
+- `production`: additional build commands for production builds

 ## BrowserSync Development Server
-The configuration for BrowserSync is found in `browsersync.config.js`
+The configuration for BrowserSync is found in `.browsersyncrc.js`

 ## CSS/SASS
-The configuration for PostCSS is found in `postcss.config.js`
+The configuration for PostCSS is found in `.postcssrc.js`

 ## Javascript
-The configuration for Webpack is found in `webpack.config.js`
+The configuration for Webpack is found in `.webpackrc.js`

 ## Browser support
 Both PostCSS and Webpack use `.browserslistrc` to decide on browser support when compiling.